campg2j003/JAWS-Script-for-Audacity/readme.md

 4. If you redefine the `numpad ENTER` key and set JAWS to treat extended keys separately, both `ENTER` keys will be mapped to the typing keys `ENTER`.
 If you don't like this feature you can deactivate it by adding a semicolon on the lines for `ENTER`, `NumPadEnter`, and `Control+ENTER` in `audacity.jkm` and removing semicolons on the lines containing `/*` and `*/` before and after scripts `Enter` and `CtrlEnter` in `audacity.jss`.
 If you modify `audacity.jss`, please change the version constant so we'll know it is a modified version if you communicate with us about it.

-5. The JAWS script compiler only compiles for the language of the currently running JAWS.
-(See below.)

-6. In versions of JAWS prior to 13 the keystroke for setting script options (`JAWSKey+v`) will not appear in hotkey help.
+5. In versions of JAWS prior to 13 the keystroke for setting script options (`JAWSKey+v`) will not appear in hotkey help.
 It will still work, however.
 We could script around this if it turns out to be a problem.

 # Multiple Language Support
 This version of the installer framework contains support for installation of the script in multiple languages.
 It now treats version/language pairs as it previously treated versions, so the version selection list view now shows entries like 16.0/enu.
 English, German, and Spanish are currently supported.

-Although the installer installs and compiles the script into the selected language folders, the JAWS script compiler always compiles the script files for the language of the currently-running version of JAWS.
-Therefore, after installing you will need to run JAWS with each of the other languages and compile the script.
+The installer now compiles the script for each language.
+Although the JAWS script compiler always compiles the script files for the language of the currently-running version of JAWS, the installer now uses the JAWSUtil.vbs script from Doug Lee's BX toolkit which works around this problem.
+Therefore, you will no longer need to run JAWS with each of the other languages and compile the script.

 # Notes for script developers
 If you modify the script files, please update the version constant near the beginning of `audacity.jss`.
 This is particularly important if you distribute the script.
 Even if you just modify it for your own use, this will make sure we know it is a modified version if you communicate with us about it.